dougeby/IntuneDocs/intune/app-configuration-policies-use-ios.md

 ms.custom: intune-azure
 ---

-# How to use Microsoft Intune app configuration policies for iOS
+# Add app configuration policies for managed iOS devices

 [!INCLUDE[azure_portal](./includes/azure_portal.md)]

 Use app configuration policies in Microsoft Intune to supply settings that are used when users run an iOS app.
 For example, an app might require users to specify:

 -   A custom port number.
 -   Language settings.
 -   Security settings.
 -   Branding settings such as a company logo.

 If users enter these settings incorrectly, it can increase the burden on your help desk and slow the adoption of new apps.